 Start standing with your feet hips distance apart and two dumbbells in your hands, palms facing your thighs.
 Bend your knees slightly and bow forward as you hinge at the hips.
 Let your arms hang down towards the ground.
 Pull your belly button in toward your spine as you widen your chest.
 Bend your elbows, bring the dumbbells to your outer ribs by drawing your shoulder blade together.
 Then straighten your arms and return back to the starting position.
 Perform three sets of 10 reps.

 Stand with your feet hips distance apart with dumbbells or kettlebells in both hands.
 Keep your core tight and your chest wide as you bend your knees slightly.
 Begin to bow forward as you bring the dumbbells to the outside of your mid shins.
 Your back should be flat, your heels should be down and your shins vertically stacked over your heels.
 Then, press through your feet and come back up the same way you went down.
 Perform 10 reps of this movement 2–3 times.

 Bonus: Try These Lower Back Exercises from Dr. Josh Axe!

 Best Lower Back Stretches

 While lower back exercises are key to a strong back, equally important are lower back stretches.
 Flexibility and mobility are a major component of a healthy and pain-free body.
 Tight muscles can shift the alignment of the joints and overtime, can lead to pain.
-Sciatic nerve pain and piriformis syndrome are the result of nerves being pinched in the lower spine.
+Sciatic nerve pain and piriformis syndrome are the result of nerves being pinched in the lower back.
 One of the treatment options for both of these issues is stretching.

 1. Seated Forward Fold